Avinash554/products/README.md

 11. The project structure is like all the css files under css folder, images under image folder, js files under js folder and index.html

-12. Coming to the Unit tests i worked in Angular and wrote unit-tests using jasmine, karma and also consumer contract testing and verified using pact-broker between frontend and middleware.
+12. Coming to the unit testing i worked in Angular and wrote unit tests using jasmine, karma and also consumer contract testing and verified using pact-broker between frontend and middleware.